kumbulanit/t-sql/tech company/untitled/Module 4/Module4_Exercise_Answers.md

     -- Project health indicator
     CASE
-        WHEN p.Status = 'In Progress' AND GETDATE() > p.PlannedEndDate
+        WHEN p.IsActive = 'In Progress' AND GETDATE() > p.PlannedEndDate
              THEN 'Behind Schedule'
         WHEN p.ActualCost > p.Budget * 0.9
              THEN 'Budget Risk'
         WHEN COUNT(ep.EmployeeID) < 3 AND p.Priority = 'Critical'
              THEN 'Understaffed'
-        WHEN p.Status = 'In Progress' THEN 'On Track' ELSE 'Monitor'
+        WHEN p.IsActive = 'In Progress' THEN 'On Track' ELSE 'Monitor'
     END AS [Project Health]
 FROM Companies c